-Paul Middleton joined Plug Power as Chief Financial Officer in 2014, bringing a proven background in strategy, mergers and acquisitions, controls and risk management for manufacturing and technology companies.
+Paul Middleton joined Plug as Chief Financial Officer in 2014, bringing a proven background in strategy, mergers and acquisitions, controls and risk management for manufacturing and technology companies.

-Prior to Plug Power, Mr. Middleton worked at Rogers Corp., a global manufacturer and distributor of specialty polymer composite materials and components.
+Prior to Plug, Mr. Middleton worked at Rogers Corp., a global manufacturer and distributor of specialty polymer composite materials and components.
 During his tenure at Rogers, Mr. Middleton served in many senior financial leadership roles including Corporate Controller and Principal Accounting Officer, Treasure and Interim Chief Financial Officer.
 Prior to Rogers, Mr. Middleton managed all financial administration for the tools division of Cooper Industries.

-Mr. Middleton holds a Master of Science in Accounting and a BBA from the University of Central Florida.
+Mr. Middleton holds a master’s in and a bachelor’s in business administration BA from the University of Central Florida.
 Additionally, he is a Certified Public Accountant.

 Prior to joining FBR, Mr. Shrestha spent seven years as the global head of renewables research coverage at Lazard Capital Markets.
 During his tenure at Lazard Capital Markets, he was a member of the Institutional Investor All America Research team and was also ranked as one of the top five stock pickers on a global basis.
 Prior to Lazard Capital Markets, Mr. Shrestha spent seven years at First Albany Capital, where he built the firm’s renewables and industrial research practice.
 Starmine/Forbes Magazine ranked him the number 1 stock picker and the number 1 earnings estimator during his tenure at First Albany Capital.
 Mr. Shrestha serves as an independent director on the board of directors of Fusemachines, an AI company.

 Mr. Shrestha holds an Honorary Doctorate from Saint Rose College.